regislima01/terraform-s3-module/README.md

 ## License

-GNU General Public License v3.0.
+Apache-2.0 License.
 See LICENSE for full details.